nemuru-eng/checkout-js-example/03-reopening_checkout_session/README.md

-# Re-open an existing checkout session
+# Re-open an existing Checkout Session

-This example will teach you how to re-open an existing checkout session and mount Nemuru's checkout session component in your website.
+This example will teach you how to re-open an existing Checkout Session and mount Nemuru's Checkout Session Component in your website.

 ## Running the sample